womeninmove/virtual-decentralized-p2p-crowd-funding/README.md

 as the economic need to bless other people and see them succeed financial, WIM and its philosophy not only breed millionaires but millionaires out of socially and economically disadvantaged groups.

-M: HOW WILL THIS BE POSSIBLE:
+I 5): HOW WILL THIS BE POSSIBLE:

 Virtual Decentralized P2P uses cycles and phases, round robin donations, advanced Fund Keeping and advanced payouts to minimized bottle necks